jandot/aerts-exercises-leipzig/Databases/databases.md

 WHERE <condition>;
 ```

-But as you've seen in the examples above, the output from any SQL query is itself basically a table.
-So we can actually use that output table to run another SELECT on.
+But as you've seen in the examples above, the **output from any SQL query is itself basically a table**.
+So we can actually **use that output table to run another SELECT**.
 For example:

 ```
 sqlite> SELECT *